 Mifsud Bonnici, Carm(elo) (b.
 Feb.
 17, 1960, Floriana, Malta), home affairs minister (2008-12) and justice minister (2008-12) of Malta; son of Ugo Mifsud Bonnici.

 Mifsud Bonnici, Carmelo, Maltese spelling Karmenu (b.
-July 17, 1933, Cospicua, Malta), prime minister of Malta (1984-87); cousin of Ugo Mifsud Bonnici.
+July 17, 1933, Cospicua, Malta), prime minister and home affairs minister of Malta (1984-87); cousin of Ugo Mifsud Bonnici.
 He was elected deputy leader of the Labour Party in 1980 and designate leader to succeed Dom Mintoff in 1982.
-The following year, upon the resignation of a government member, he was co-opted as a member of parliament by the House of Representatives and held the portfolios first of labour and social services and then of education before rising to the premiership on Dec.
+The following year, upon the resignation of a government member, he was co-opted as a member of parliament by the House of Representatives and held the portfolios first of labour and social services (May-September 1983) and then of education (1983-86) and rising to the premiership on Dec.
 22, 1984, succeeding Mintoff in that office and also as party leader.
 He had yet to contest a general election.
 Under his leadership the ruling Labour government did not change any of its hard-line policies, although he adopted a somewhat different approach.
 He continued his predecessor's intransigent attitude toward the opposition Nationalist Party but endeavoured to woo the hostile private commercial and industrial sector and to mend Malta's fences with Western Europe, the U.S., and the Commonwealth.
 At the same time, he maintained Malta's strong ties with Communist countries and strengthened relations with Libya.

 Carmelo Mifsud Bonnici